Crispy, very flavorful jalapeño cheese crisps are the perfect low carb, gluten-free snack. Serve them as a party appetizer or make them for game day!

-These jalapeño cheese crisps are the best way to never feel deprived again on your low carb diet.
+These jalapeño cheese crisps are the best way to never feel deprived again on your low carb diet (keto cheese roll-ups are another great option).

 The holidays are tough.
 Even if you have tons of amazing low carb, healthy holiday recipes, there’s something about the endless parade of tempting snacks that can prove difficult even for the most dedicated low carbers.

 Deviled eggs are always nice.
 A meat and cheese tray is great.
-But when you want some crunch, nothing beats these jalapeño cheese crisps.
+But when you want some crunch, nothing beats these jalapeño cheese crisps (well, except for perhaps bacon chips!).
 They are easy to make (watch the video to see how easy), very tasty, and the addition of jalapeños adds just enough heat to make them interesting.
 They also look great!

 It’s best to serve these jalapeño cheese crisps a short time after baking them.
 They are delicious even after a few hours, but they are not as crispy.
 They are best straight out of the oven.